-- 1. By the end of the last century, the reform process in power sector had taken its roots in a number of states with a good beginning in Orissa.
-The Electricity Regulatory Commission Act, 1998 was a product of this great national movement, initiated by Orissa. - 2.
+By the end of the last century, the reform process in power sector had taken its roots in a number of states with a good beginning in Orissa.
+The Electricity Regulatory Commission Act, 1998 was a product of this great national movement, initiated by Orissa.
 The next major legislation in the electricity sector is the Electricity Act, 2003 heralding a new era in the history of electricity legislation in India.
 It came into force from 10th June 2003.
-Electricity being in the concurrent list of Constitution of India, this Central Act has a major impact on the Indian Power Sector reform.
-This Act repealed all Central legislation on Electricity, but saved the Reforms Laws passed by various States.
-The provisions of these State Reform Laws not inconsistent with provisions of Electricity Act, 2003, are applicable to the concerned States. - The Electricity Act, 2003 focuses on creating competition in the industry, no licence for generation, provision of non-discriminatory open access to the transmission and distribution system to the licences, generator and consumers, ensuring supply of electricity to all areas, rationalizing tariffs, lowering cross-subsidization levels, protecting consumer interest & establishment of grievance redressal mechanism etc. Given these various changes, the industry structure is expected to be transformed from the current single buyer model to multi-buyer model.
-There would be several players operating at the different stages of the power industry - generator, transmission, distribution and trading licensees.
+The provisions of these State Reform Laws not inconsistent with provisions of Electricity Act, 2003, are applicable to the concerned States.

+The Electricity Act, 2003 focuses on creating competition in the industry, no licence for generation, provision of non-discriminatory open access to the transmission and distribution system to the licences, generator and consumers, ensuring supply of electricity to all areas, rationalizing tariffs, lowering cross-subsidization levels, protecting consumer interest & establishment of grievance redressal mechanism etc.